sclampet/8thwall-AR-loading-template/README.md

 * Displaying an overlay graphic when the user turns device to enter Landscape mode.

+# Live Examples

+The following are live apps I have built that use this code structure.

 # Graphics Info

 This project does not include graphics.
 However, you can add your own and name rename them to the following...